mark-watson/hy-lisp-python-book/manuscript/openai.md

 The President sent a request for changing the debt ceiling to Congress.
 The Congress was not oblivious of what the Supreme Court's majority had ruled on budget matters.
 Even four Justices had found nothing to criticize in the President's requirement that the Federal Government's four-year spending plan be changed
 ```

+Although the OpenAI and Hugging Face APIs are convenient to use I like to also run models locally on my laptop or on Google Colab.